Really Me: Telecast and home release

-Really Me originally aired on Family.
+Really Me originally aired on Family Channel.
 It premiered on April 22, 2011 and on the French-language VRAK.TV on August 31, 2011.
 The final episode aired on April 5, 2013 in Canada with repeats aired until the mid-2010s.
 It started airing on Netflix in the U.S. on June 15, 2015.

 Foreign networks had been aired with the show: HBO Family in Latin America and Brazil, Pop Girl in the United Kingdom, RTÉ Two (part of TRTÉ) in Ireland, JOJO in Turkey, Frisbee in Italy, KiKa in Germany, ABC3 in Australia, Star TV in Romania, and Disney Channel in the Netherlands and Belgium.

 In the early 2010s, Australian distributor is eventually planning a three-disc DVD set (seasons 1 and 2) with all episodes from the show.